 c.
-Complete the information for Company, Customer Email, and Customer Phone Number in case that a PMR must be created.
+Complete information about the company name, email addresses, and phone numbers in case a PMR must be created.

-Note: If the customer name includes an '&' symbol, then in the Business/Company Name field, use the '\' character before the symbol ('\&').
-For example, to display the customer name "Fred & Wilma" correctly, enter the name as "Fred \& Wilma".
+Note: If the company name includes an '&' symbol, then in the Company name field, use the '\' character before the symbol ('\&').
+For example, to display the name "Fred & Wilma" correctly, enter it as "Fred \& Wilma".